Written by: Richard Bothell and Justin Bothell, Atlas Technologies; Glen Tisdale, Judith Offerle, UHV Aluminum Company

 Aluminum UHV Systems

 Aluminum vacuum systems have been used in semiconductor production since the beginning.
-Its’ low cost of fabrication and over all cost of ownership are well understood.
+Its’ low cost of fabrication and overall cost of ownership are well understood.
 Aluminum has become the dominate vacuum system material for many low and high vacuum cluster tools and other processing reactors.

 Three Technical Advances that Allow Ultra High Vacuum Performance with Aluminum Systems